fucusy/Cross-View-Gait-Based-Human-Identification-with-Deep-CNNs/readme.md

 	th main.lua -datapath ~/data/gait-oulp-c1v1 -mode train  -modelname wuzifeng -gpu -gpudevice 1  -dropout 0.5 -learningrate 1e-3 -momentum 0.9 -calprecision 2 -calval 1 -batchsize 64 -iteration 2000000 >> main.lua.log

 # Result

+you will see the validation average precision up to 92.50.

 you will see results in main.lua.log which like below:

     {